fuadoluwaniyi/alx-low_level_programming1/0x12-singly_linked_lists/README.md

-General
-When and why using linked lists vs arrays
+A set of projects dealing with singly linked lists